ItaMarOol/OmegaSudoku/README.md

 This solver uses a brute-force approach optimized with Sudoku heuristics to improve efficiency and get a solution faster.

 ### Heuristics
-To optimize the board solving process, this solver is using 4 basic but efficient sudoku heuristics (tactics):
+To optimize the board solving process, this solver is using a few basic but efficient sudoku heuristics (tactics):
+- **Basic possibilities elimination:** If a number already appears in a row, column, or box, then that number cannot be a possibility for any empty cell in the same row, column, or box.
-- **Naked singels:** If a cell has only one possible number, it must be that number.
+- **Naked singles:** If a cell has only one possible number, it must be that number.

-- **Hidden singels:** If a number can only go in one specific cell within a row, column, or box, it must be placed there.
+- **Hidden singles:** If a number can only go in one specific cell within a row, column, or box, it must be placed there.

 - **Naked pairs:** If two cells in a row, column, or box can only contain the same two numbers, other numbers in those cells are eliminated.

 - **Hidden pairs:** If two numbers only appear in two specific cells within a row, column, or box, then other possibilities in those cells are eliminated.

+- **Minimum possibilities selection:** When brute-forcing, select the empty cell with the minimum possible values to try.

 ## How to use the solver
 #### **Download and open the project:**